Sergey-pr/movie-games-tg/README.md

 <details><summary><b>Show instructions</b></summary>

 1. Setup <a href=https://go.dev/>Go</a> 1.20 or newer
+2. Go to the backend folder
-2. Export your Environment Variables
+3. Export your Environment Variables
 ```dotenv
 # REST_LISTEN is adress at which web server will listen to requests
 REST_LISTEN=0.0.0.0:8888